 The Smart Crowd is an excellent website for micro employment.
 However, most of their crowdsourcing jobs require skills.

 These micro gigs include completing short surveys to seeing advertisements, reviewing something, or scoring several psychometric tests employers perform.

 Once you register successfully, it is possible to select the micro jobs you want to work on.

+Excellent for writing, or do you have that special eye necessary to take amazing photos?
+Apply in Skyworks.
 Once your application is successful, upload content, graphics, images, videos, and audio files.
 You will be paid when someone accepts the content you upload.

-In some cases, you can quote a price for your content or images.
+Sometimes, you can quote a price for your content or images.
 However, you must comply with the strict Skyword standards before you can start contributing to things on this micro-employment website.

 8. Figure Eight

 After successful registration, you can choose the tasks you want.
-These may include classifying the content into several categories as necessary for the employer, responding to comments on social networks, updating publications or sending Tweets.
+These may include classifying the content into several categories necessary for the employer, responding to comments on social networks, updating publications or sending Tweets.

 You get paid for homework.
 Figure Eight was previously known as Crowd Flower.
 They work according to the crowdsourcing principle.
 You can find several micro-jobs for extra money on these crowdsourcing websites.

-You can easily earn a few cents or a few dollars depending on Gigwalk’s micro job.
+You can easily earn a few cents or a few dollars, depending on Gigwalk’s micro job.